fpgadeveloper/ethernet96/README.md

 # ultra96-ethernet
-Ethernet Mezzanine Card for the Ultra96
+Example design for the Ethernet Mezzanine Card for the Ultra96.

+This project is still under development.